woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode1.md

 **Ellen**: Robbie, will you help me serve?

 **Richard**: I keep thinking about that bag of film.
-Eight rolls. a whole day’s work.
+Eight rolls.
+A whole day’s work.
 And good stuff, too.

 **Ellen**: I’ll get it.
 Hello.

 **Alexandra**: Hello.
 Does Richard Stewart live here?

-**Robbie**: Yes, he’smy brother.
-I’m Robbie...Robbie Stewart.
+**Robbie**: Yes, he’s my brother.
+I’m Robbie...
+Robbie Stewart.

 **Alexandra**: I’m Alexandra Pappas.
 How do you do?
 Your brother left his bag of film on the ferryboat.
 I found it.

 **Robbie**: I’m really glad to see you.
-I mean...my brother’ll be really glad to see you!
+I mean... my brother’ll be really glad to see you!

 **Ellen**: Robbie!
 Who is it?